 Home Remedies for a Dog with an Upset Stomach

+You may be wondering, "what home remedy can I give my dog for diarrhea?"
 While it's always important to contact a vet when your dog has ongoing stomach issues, there are a few methods for reducing its symptoms and making it feel better at home.
-This will ensure that your dog experiences some relief in a natural way.
+Here are some recommendations on what to give a dog with an upset stomach:

 Fasting